YogiOnBioinformatics/Teaching-Assistant-Computational-Structural-Biology/README.md

 **Highlights**

-► Selected to facilitate teaching of Python, Bash, Machine Learning, protein structure/modeling, virtual small-molecule screening, molecular dynamics simulations, molecular visualization, and online resources for studying proteins and molecules to 40 students.
+► Selected as singular UTA to facilitate teaching of Python, Bash, Machine Learning, protein structure/modeling, virtual small-molecule screening, molecular dynamics simulations, molecular visualization, and online resources for studying proteins and molecules to 40 students.

 ► Surpassed expectation of accessibility by giving students personal phone number to text on-demand as issues arose.